 This video shows how to prepare a vegetable lasagna, but to save TV time, they show five different cooking stages.
 I prefer cooking shows that are real time, but the purpose is for the viewer to get the general idea.

 Yes, this will take a little bit more prep time at first.
 Like anything, you will get quicker as you get more familiar.
 Look at it this way, you will have plenty of leftovers if you aren’t making it for a group.
-That’s at least two meals in the week that healthier and cheaper than fast food.
+That’s at least two healthier and cheaper meals in the week versus fast food.